vmware-archive/kubeless/docs/streaming-functions.md

 ## AWS Kinesis

 To trigger Kubeless functions in response to ingested records into the AWS kinesis stream you need to deploy Kubeless AWS Kinesis trigger controlle.
-Please use this manifest to deploy Kubeless AWS Kinesis triggers controller.
+Please use this manifest to deploy Kubeless AWS Kinesis trigger controller.

 ```
 kubectl create -f https://github.com/kubeless/kubeless/releases/download/$RELEASE/kinesis-$RELEASE.yaml